 We know that the transition to graduate school in a new city can seem overwhelming.

-At Green College, it doesn't have to be—you have an immediate support system of fellow Greenies (our favourite term for Resident Members) around you.
+At Green College, it doesn't have to be: In addition to College and UBC resources and services, you have access to an immediate support system of fellow Greenies around you.

 Take a look at resources right here at the College, as well as the many support initiatives and services available at UBC.